DonThompson/FradBot/README.md

 * Almost certainly the construction manager is kicking the tasks from the queue and then re-building because of the long walk (see issues in construction manager).
 More reason to go around this.

 Build Queue Manager issues:
-* Need to reserve costs for builds.
-Even at 15 frame skip I'm still occasionally failing to build in queue.
 * General plan for failed buildings.
 Is this a concern?
-* Workers only queue from main
+* Missing units
-* Missing units & upgrades
+* Missing upgrades
 * Missing morph (orbital) & addons
 * Mule / scan management (not in this class)